germany insider facts

 The Bamberger Reiter (equestrian horseman) is a life-size statue in the cathedral at the north pillar of the St. George choir.
 Neither the artist, nor the person it represents is known.

-When you stand on the cathedral place and look around, you'll see four different architectural styles.
+When you stand in front of the Dom on the cathedral place, look around, you'll see four different architectural styles.
 The Romanesque and Gothic (the 2 spires on the right) Dom, the Renaissance facade of the Alte Hofhaltung, and the Baroque ensemble of the New Residence (not in the picture).

 The New Residence - Neue Residenz